TheWolverine - Michigan Wolverines Football Podcast: Jerry Hanlon With John Borton

 Michigan Wolverines Football Podcast: Jerry Hanlon With John Borton

-Former Michigan assistant coach Jerry Hanlon joins the podcast, talking about Iowa, and what the Wolverines need to do to take down the Hawkeyes.
+Former Michigan assistant coach Jerry Hanlon talks about what he liked in U-M's win over Iowa, and concerns still out there.

-Hanlon gives his take to senior editor John Borton on U-M offensive coordinator Josh Gattis moving from the press box to the sidelines to guide the offense.
-Hanlon also discusses Michigan's run game, what Homecoming means to him, and more.
+Hanlon joined senior editor John Borton on the podcast, discussing what the Wolverines' offense needs to move forward.
+He also identified what he'd like to see out of them in the upcoming game against Illinois.

 Here's what Hanlon had to say…